Garbage Disposer Dos and Don’ts!

 DON’T: Use hot water when grinding food waste.
 It is okay to drain hot water into the disposer between grinding periods.

-DON’T: Turn off motor or water until grinding is completed.
+DON’T: Turn off the motor or water until grinding is completed.

 - Turn off the disposer and water supply